jgamaraalv/next13-fullstack-project-management/README.md

-This is a fullstack personal project with Nextjs 13 to study purposes.
+This is a fullstack personal project with Nextjs 13 only to study purposes.

 ## Getting Started